Christian-Mar/pa-ella/README.md

 - Always restart dev server after changing the /env file
 - For deploying environment variables need to be inserted in Vercel!

+4. _document.js link needs to be crossOrigin instead of crossorigin from google fonts

 ##Rendering